Supporting families leaving Ukraine

 Hampshire County Council role

-Hampshire County Council has confirmed that it is leading on the response to the Ukrainian families coming to the area to escape the conflict, under the Government’s Homes for Ukraine scheme, using government funding.
+Hampshire County Council (HCC) has confirmed that it is leading on the response to the Ukrainian families coming to the area to escape the conflict, under the Government’s Homes for Ukraine scheme, using government funding.
 This includes:

 • checking sponsorship arrangements